 I am an Associate Professor and Director of Graduate Studies in English at Idaho State University.
-My research and teaching focus on twentieth-century British literature and culture, with emphases in modernism, the history and theory of the novel, genre fiction, and popular print culture.
+My research and teaching focus on twentieth-century literature and culture, with emphases in modernism, the history and theory of the novel, genre fiction, popular print culture, and comics studies.
 Generally, I am interested in the connections between experimental and popular literary forms, and in how authors combine the two to achieve particular effects.

 My first book, Violent Minds: Modernism and the Criminal (Cambridge University Press, 2019), constructs a genealogy of criminality in modernist fiction from the late nineteenth century to the 1950s.
 Examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of detective fiction in order to develop those representations, Violent Minds demonstrates how a fascination with criminality underlies the modernist engagements with subjectivity, genre fiction, and experimental narrative.

-I’ve recently begun a new project on modernism and the novel series, tentatively titled Time and Again: Twentieth-Century British Fiction and the Form of the Series.
+I’ve recently begun work on two new projects.
+The first, on modernism and the novel series, is tentatively titled Time and Again: Twentieth-Century British Fiction and the Form of the Series.
 This book aims to show how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers’ experiences of narrative time, characterization, and plot.
 In this project, I make the case for the novel series, too often dismissed as a purely commercial endeavor, as a form uniquely suited to the experimental imperatives of modernism, while also explaining why some series demonstrate a powerful resistance to those imperatives.

 I received my PhD in English at the University of Washington, and earned a BA in English at Vanderbilt University.
 Before coming to ISU, I taught for five years in the College Writing Program at Harvard University, and I still serve as a faculty member of the Harvard Summer School.